Password reset best practices for self-service

 By developing tools that empower users to reset passwords, Specops can help organizations manage their help desk costs while also providing a level of authentication that surpasses many of the common approaches to these issues.

-Our password reset tool allows users to choose from more than 15 identity authentication providers (including existing investments such as Duo Security, Okta Verify, and Symantec VIP) when verifying their identity prior to a password reset.
+Our password reset tool allows users to choose from more than 15 identity authentication providers (including existing investments such as Duo Security, Okta, and Symantec VIP) when verifying their identity prior to a password reset.
 Administrators can even pre-enroll users with the identity providers using details that already exist in Active Directory.
 Removing this task from users reduces friction and increases the likelihood they will use the solution instead of requesting assistance from the helpdesk.
 The solution is especially useful for preventing lockouts for remote users as it updates the local cached credentials during a password change/reset.

 Learn more about our self service password reset best practices, and request a free trial to get started today!